What’s different and what to expect … some thoughts and tips to help prepare you whether to fly or not to fly….

 13. Around the hotel

-As I mentioned masks worn in all communal space except the pool and restaurants by guests but are by staff.
+As I mentioned masks worn in all communal space except the pool and restaurants by guests but were by staff.
 There is sanitiser by all lifts and only your party could be in the lift with you.
 The pool didn’t have restrictions on numbers in it but everyone was respectful of each other.
 There was even a portable bell so staff could attend to your every proseeco wimb!

 14. Hotel breakfast